crate/crate-howtos/docs/scaling/multi-node-setup.rst

     Each directory will function as `CRATE_HOME`_ for that node

-Because you want to run a multi-node cluster, you should configure the metadata gateway so that CrateDB knows how to safely recover its state.
+Because you want to run a multi-node cluster, you should configure the metadata gateway so that CrateDB knows how to recover its state safely.
 Ideally, for a three-node cluster, set `gateway-expected-nodes`_ to ``3`` and set `gateway-recover-after-nodes`_ to ``3``.